0xMacro/hardhat_testing_demo/README.md

 # Hardhat Testing Demo

-This project demonstrates writing Hardhat unit tests for basic smart contract in Solidity.
+This project demonstrates writing Hardhat unit tests for a basic smart contract in Solidity.

 ## Project Setup